Types of brachytherapy

 Temporary brachytherapy is mostly used for prostate cancers and gynaecological cancers (such as cervical and vaginal cancers).

 While the radioactive source is in place, some radiation may pass outside your body.
 For this reason, hospitals take certain safety precautions to avoid exposing staff and visitors to radiation.
 Staff will explain any restrictions before you start brachytherapy treatment.

-In some cases, the treatment will be high-dose-rate brachytherapy and it will be given for a few minutes at a time during multiple sessions.
+High-dose-rate brachytherapy – This will be given for a few minutes at a time during multiple sessions.
 The radiation therapists will leave the room briefly during the treatment, but will be able to see and talk to you from another room.
 You may be able to have this treatment as an outpatient.